eduant2607/Random_Projects/GitTips.md

 git push is to actually upload whatever you commited into the remote repo (GitHub) its the final stage you have before actually sending anythin. -u is of upstream and it is used at the beginning to keep uploading files to the same branch (In this case we stated was main)

 git remote add origin https://github.com/eduant2607/Random_Projects.git That is for creating the  remote add (origin) that is the alias of the whole URL we see up.
 Can be anything but origin is mainly used

+git init
+git remote add origin <repository_url>
+git branch -M main
+git add .
+git commit -m 'Your commit message here!' git status git push -u origin main

+This would be the typical flow of action into ceating a new repo!